Maximalst/LanChat/README.md

 **LANChat** is a simple, browser-based chat and file-sharing system built using **Python Flask**.
 Designed for **LAN parties**, small gatherings, or offline events, it runs entirely within your local network – **no internet or external server required**.

-Perfect for coordinating during game sessions, ordering food, or just chatting during the event!
+Perfect for coordinating during game sessions or just chatting during the event!

 ---